-The Company's business in the development and sale of high-end leisure properties in the Philippines which is generally influenced by the Philippine political and macroeconomic climate.
+The Company's business is mainly the development and sale of high-end leisure properties in the Philippines which is generally influenced by the Philippine political and macroeconomic climate.
 Events and conditions that may negatively impact the Philippine economy as a whole may also adversely affect the Company's ability to sell its real estate projects.
-The Company's operations within the casino/gaming industry are primarily influenced by changes in statutory regulations, updates to tax policies, economic fluctuations, and shifts in public opinion, all of which can impact revenue and operational performance